Two dozen Rhode Islanders have been monitored for coronavirus illness

 The CDC warnings come at the same time President Donald Trump has repeatedly downplayed the dangers of an outbreak in the United States.
 The first-term president on Wednesday named Vice President Mike Pence to coordinate the country’s response to the illness, which Trump claims has been stalled thanks to his decision to stop flights from China.

-Trump has accused media outlets for making the spreading illness look worse than it is in reality, even as CDC officials have warned it will likely have a significant impact on peoples’ lives.
+Trump has accused media outlets of making the spreading illness look worse than it is in reality, even as CDC officials have warned it will likely have a significant impact on peoples’ lives.

+But the Democrats in Rhode Island’s federal delegation have argued Trump’s response is insufficient.
+Democratic U.S. Sens.
+Jack Reed and Sheldon Whitehouse have called for $8.5 billion in funding to address coronavirus, including $3.1 billion in immediate emergency funding — more than the $2.5 billion Trump has requested.

+In a noontime speech Thursday on the House floor, Democratic Congressman David Cicilline characterized Trump’s response so far as “a disaster,” and said House Democrats plan to pass “a strong, strategic funding package that fully addresses the scale and seriousness of this public health crisis.”

 Eli Sherman (esherman@wpri.com) is a Target 12 investigative reporter for WPRI 12.
 Follow him on Twitter and on Facebook.